Where to Get Water Kefir Grains?

 My Favorite Water Kefir Variations

 For flavors, I recommend using a secondary ferment.
-After making the water kefir with the instructions above, I remove the kefir grains and use them to create a new batch as described above.
+After making the water kefir with the instructions above through step 6, I remove the kefir grains and use them to create a new batch as described above.
 I then transfer the newly made water kefir to a quart size jar and add in any of the ingredients below.
 Then, I cap the new jar tightly and leave to ferment for 2-3 days on the counter.
 This allows it to develop a natural carbonation.

 Here are our favorites:

-- 1/2 cup fresh fruit like mango, berries, etc (just not citrus or pineapple)
+- ½ cup fresh fruit such as mango, berries, etc. (just not citrus or pineapple)

-- 1 teaspoon of vanilla and 3-4 prunes or dates (makes a cream soda flavor)
+- 1 tsp vanilla extract and 3-4 prunes or dates (makes a cream soda flavor)

 - strawberries and then a splash of lime juice right before serving